 - 3.1 Rule 21.2(b)(iii) permits an offeree company to enter into a commitment with an offeror to provide information or assistance for the purposes of obtaining any official authorisation or regulatory clearance.
-The Executive interprets "any official authorisation or regulatory clearance" to comprise authorisations and clearances from governmental and regulatory bodies upon receipt of which the offer is conditional (for example, the consent of a competition authority). - 3.2 In addition, where the approval of the offer by the offeror's shareholders is required or, if the offer is a securities exchange offer, where the offeror is required to obtain the approval of a regulatory body in relation to a prospectus, circular or other similar document which the offeror is required to publish, the Executive considers that the offeree company would be permitted to enter into a commitment to provide information relating to the offeree company to the extent that such information is required to be included in the relevant document in order to obtain any required approval of the document from a relevant authority.
+The Executive interprets "any official authorisation or regulatory clearance" to comprise authorisations and clearances from governmental and regulatory bodies upon receipt of which the offer is conditional and which relate to the question of whether the offeror is permitted to acquire the offeree company or one or more of its assets. - 3.2 In addition, where the approval of the offer by the offeror's shareholders is required or, if the offer is a securities exchange offer, where the offeror is required to obtain the approval of a regulatory body in relation to a prospectus, circular or other similar document which the offeror is required to publish, the Executive considers that the offeree company would be permitted to enter into a commitment to provide information relating to the offeree company to the extent that such information is required to be included in the relevant document in order to obtain any required approval of the document from a relevant authority.

-- 3.3 However, the Executive does not interpret Rule 21.2(b)(iii) as permitting agreements, arrangements or commitments to assist with other matters, for example assistance with an offeror's application to a tax authority in order to obtain a specific tax treatment or with the preparation of a bond prospectus which the offeror may be required to publish in relation to refinancing the bank facilities which provide the cash consideration payable under the offeror in relation to such matters, but the offeree company is prohibited by Rule 21.2 from entering into an agreement, arrangement or commitment to do so. - 3.4 In addition, the Executive does not interpret Rule 21.2(b)(iii) as permitting the offeree company to enter into a commitment to pay all or part of the costs of the offeror in obtaining an official authorisation or regulatory clearance.
+- 3.3 However, the Executive does not interpret Rule 21.2(b)(iii) as permitting agreements, arrangements or commitments to assist with other matters, for example assistance with an offeror's application to a tax authority in order to obtain a specific tax treatment or with the preparation of a bond prospectus which the offeror may be required to publish in relation to refinancing the bank facilities which provide the cash consideration payable under the offer.
+An offeree company may, if it so wishes, provide assistance to the offeror in relation to such matters, but the offeree company is prohibited by Rule 21.2 from entering into an agreement, arrangement or commitment to do so. - 3.4 In addition, the Executive does not interpret Rule 21.2(b)(iii) as permitting the offeree company to enter into a commitment to pay all or part of the costs of the offeror in obtaining an official authorisation or regulatory clearance.